-Abrupt sideshifting under such condition will dramatically reduce the stability of the truck and may cause over-turning.
+Abrupt sideshifting under such condition will dramatically reduce the stability of machine and may cause over-turning.

-A Avoid overloading or uneven loading.
+Avoid overloading or uneven loading.

-Load on forks according to load capacity mentioned on truck name plate when sideshift is applied.
-Uneven loading will deteriorate the stability of the truck when load is raised.
+Load on forks according to load capacity mentioned on machine name plate when sideshift is applied.
+Uneven loading will deteriorate the stability of machine when load is raised.

-▲ Top of load should not extend above backrest.
+A Top of load should not extend above backrest.